Hip Hop Studies

 Hip-Hop Studies explores Hip-Hop as a global cultural movement with deep roots in Black and African Diaspora traditions.
 This interdisciplinary program provides students with the tools to analyze, engage with, and contribute to Hip-Hop culture through research, critical theory, creative practice, and media production.

-The following courses will be offered Spring 2026
+The following courses will be offered Fall 2026

 Core Courses